 Reporting the incident may help the Reporting Individual to gain some control over the situation and make informed decisions using information provided by the reporting source.
 Prompt reporting will not only benefit and support Reporting Individuals, but will also help the College in maintaining a safe community.

-All students shall have the right to emergency access to the Title IX Coordinator or other trained official who shall be available upon the first instance of disclosure by a Reporting Individual to provide information regarding options to proceed and, where applicable, the importance of preserving evidence and obtaining a sexual assault forensic examination as soon as possible, as well as other pertinent information.
+All students shall have the right to emergency access to the Title IX Coordinator, Title IX Deputy Coordinator, or other trained official who shall be available upon the first instance of disclosure by a Reporting Individual to provide information regarding options to proceed and, where applicable, the importance of preserving evidence and obtaining a sexual assault forensic examination as soon as possible, as well as other pertinent information.

 If the accused is an employee of the College, the Reporting Individual shall have the right to report the incident to the College’s Human Resources Department or may request that a confidential or private employee assist in reporting to the appropriate human resources authority.

 Reporting Individuals have the right to receive assistance from appropriate institution representatives in initiating legal proceedings in family court or civil court.

 Confidential resources are those individuals who, by law and/or college policy, are obligated to maintain confidentiality of the disclosure of sexual or gender-based misconduct.
 These individuals are not required to re-disclose information shared with them other than in very extreme and unusual circumstances involving evidence of a serious and imminent threat to the individual making the report or to an identifiable third party.
 Confidential resources include:

 - Wellspring - A victim advocate from Wellspring (formerly Domestic Violence and Rape Crisis Services of Saratoga County) is on campus and can be quickly accessible to individuals during set times (see https://www.skidmore.edu/sgbm/contacts.php for contact information and to schedule a meeting.